The Low Fodmap Diet

 2. For protein, use eggs- they’re cheap and can be extremely versatile

-4. Peanut butter is a great low FODMAP source of fat and protein, and can be used in a million different ways for meals and snacks.
+4. Peanut butter is a great low-FODMAP source of fat and protein and can be used in a million different ways for meals and snacks.

 What can I eat for lunch on a Fodmap diet?

-Base low FODMAP lunches around low FODMAP foods including: proteins such as meats, fish and eggs; grains such as rice and quinoa; and vegetables such as zucchini, spinach, eggplant and tomatoes
+Base low-FODMAP lunches around low-FODMAP foods, including proteins such as meats, fish, and eggs; grains such as rice and quinoa; and vegetables such as zucchini, spinach, eggplant, and tomatoes

 What can I eat for breakfast on a Fodmap diet?

-Low FODMAP breakfasts can include eggs, oats, omelets, sweet potato hash, with low FODMAP fruits & vegetables on the side.
+Low FODMAP breakfasts can include eggs, oats, omelets, and sweet potato hash, with low FODMAP fruits & vegetables on the side.

 Bottom Line